 Instructions

-- In a dutch oven, heat 1 Tbsp oil over med/high heat.
+- Sauté – In a Dutch oven, heat 1 Tbsp oil over medium/high heat.
 Once hot, saute the ground beef for about 4-5 minutes or until cooked through, breaking it apart with a spatula as it's cooked.
 Season with 1/2 tsp salt and 1/4 tsp pepper, or to taste.

-- Add in the chopped cabbage, carrot, celery, diced tomatoes, tomato sauce, beef broth, brown sugar, 1 tsp salt, pepper, and bay leaves.
-Stir to combine and bring to a boil then reduce heat to a simmer, cover and cook for 30 minutes.
+- Add veggies and simmer – Add in the chopped cabbage, carrot, celery, diced tomatoes, tomato sauce, beef broth, brown sugar, 1 tsp salt, pepper, and bay leaves.
+Stir to combine and bring to a boil, then reduce the heat to a simmer, cover, and cook for 30 minutes.

 6 gram serving?
 Is that correct?
 I was just curious what the correct measurement is.